joelparkerhenderson/ways-of-working/README.md

 Each teammate knows what to do if another teamate is absent, including who handles what, how, when, and why.

 When there's an issue, then we have a way to triage it, handle it, learn from it, and improve because of it.

+When we have dangerous setups, we use lockout/tagout.

 [More…](doc/safety/index.md)